-LLNL has been leading climate science research since the Laboratory developed the world's first atmospheric general circulation model in the 1960s.
-In Earth science, LLNL scientific advancements have informed state- and federal-level policy for managing subsurface resources in technology areas such as geologic carbon storage and geothermal energy.
+LLNL has been leading Earth system research since the Laboratory developed the world's first atmospheric general circulation model in the 1960s.
+In Earth science, LLNL scientific advancements have informed state- and federal-level policy for managing subsurface energy resources.
 In the national security arena, LLNL researchers are key enablers in national and international agency cooperation regarding treaty verification, nuclear non-proliferation, and nuclear emergency response.
 Key accomplishments include:

-- LLNL scientists participate in assessments conducted by the Intergovernmental Panel on Climate Change, a Nobel Prize-winning institution established in 1988 to provide the scientific basis for understanding climate change. - The inaugural Gordon Bell Prize for Climate Modeling was awarded to LLNL researchers in 2023 for their work on an exascale-capable atmospheric modeling code that is paving the way towards unprecedented resolutions in climate simulations. - Since 1979, the National Atmospheric Release Advisory Center (NARAC) has been on call 24/7 to respond to hazardous release emergencies around the world.
+- The Gordon Bell Prize, recognizing outstanding achievements in high-performance computing, was awarded to LLNL researchers in 2023 for their work on an exascalecapable atmospheric modeling code that is paving the way towards unprecedented resolutions in Earth system simulations. - Since 1979, the National Atmospheric Release Advisory Center (NARAC) has been on call 24/7 to respond to hazardous release emergencies around the world.
 NARAC monitored data from radiation detection sensors in Ukraine (2022), responded to nuclear power plant failures at Chernobyl (1986) and Fukushima (2011), and assessed airborne hazards in the wake of Hurricane Katrina (2005), the Deepwater Horizon oil spill (2010), and the spread of ruthenium across central Europe (2017). - The Stellar Occultation Hypertemporal Imaging Payload (SOHIP) prototype telescope, recently installed on the International Space Station, uses LLNL-patented technology to detect and characterize atmospheric waves and high-altitude properties such as temperature, pressure, and density at altitudes up to 50 kilometers. - The Geophysical Monitoring Program at LLNL generates global-scale tomographic images of the Earth's interior to improve seismic and nuclear event monitoring.
-This work has led to fundamental discoveries, such as identifying the previously unknown southeast Indian Ocean slab. - LLNL led state-wide and national studies outlining feasible strategies to achieve netnegative greenhouse gas emissions.
-"Roads to Removal" is a national scale analysis of carbon dioxide removal required to achieve a net-zero greenhouse gas economy in the United States by 2050.
-"Getting to Neutral: Options for Negative Carbon Emissions in California" assesses the technologies and tradeoffs necessary to reach the state's decarbonization goal and received the 2021 Secretary of Energy Achievement Award.
+This work has led to fundamental discoveries, such as identifying the previously unknown Southeast Indian Ocean slab. - LLNL led state-wide and national studies outlining feasible strategies to achieve environmentally neutral energy utilization.
+"Roads to Removal" is a national scale analysis of geologic resources, biomass availability, and transportation networks required to achieve an environmentally sustainable energy economy in the United States by 2050.
+"Getting to Neutral: Options for Negative Carbon Emissions in California" assesses the technologies and tradeoffs necessary to reach the state's sustainability goals.
+The report received the 2021 Secretary of Energy Achievement Award.